 The Bank of Canada does not directly set mortgage rates or credit card rates.
 Variable mortgage rates and other floating rate loans like lines of credit move up and down in lock step with the prime lending rate.
 But the rates for fixed mortgages depend more on the bond market.

 Banks rely on the bond market to raise money for those kinds of mortgages.
 Interest rates on the bond market can move up or down more frequently than the prime rate because the bond market is far more sensitive to market fluctuations.
 Rates move when traders believe the central bank may be about to increase – or reduce – interest rates.
 You can find more about this and other Bank of Canada Monetary policies at Bank of Canada.
-This information is mostly from cbc.ca/news As of March 6, 2022 the Bank Prime Target Rate was 5.00%
+This information is mostly from cbc.ca/news As of November 16, 2024 the Bank Prime Target Rate was3.75%

 You may wish to read more at google about how the Bank of Canada sets interest rates and it's policies